DiagProf/Restoring-My-Audi-A4-B5/AudiConncert1RadioRepair/FixingMyAudiConcertRadio.md

 -<img src="./Pic/20.jpg" title="" alt="Pic" data-align="inline">
 -<img src="./Pic/21.jpg" title="" alt="Pic" data-align="inline">
 -<img src="./Pic/22.jpg" title="" alt="Pic" data-align="inline">

+I briefly pushed the old µcontroller into the socket to see if it still works as it did before I desoldered it.
+This way I can eliminate any soldering errors later if something doesn't work with the new µController.

 -<img src="./Pic/23.jpg" title="" alt="Pic" data-align="inline">

 With an adapter socket for the LabTool-48 I can read the entire memory.
 The EEPROM is part of this dump.